 The areas covered by this overlay include some of the most significant indigenous remnant vegetation in Knox.
 The indigenous vegetation along the waterways currently forms important riparian and wildlife corridors, providing protection to the waterway and to water quality.
-The indigenous vegetation on the slopes, particularly the higher or steeper areas, provides terrestrial habitat and land stability.
+The indigenous vegetation on the slopes, particularly the higher or steeper areas, provides habitat, land stability and a characteristic, bushy landscape that can often be seen from a broad viewing area.